top of page

 Through their unique perspectives and artistic voices, these creators pay homage to the spirit of rebellion and the celebration of individuality that has defined the Moniker ethos.

-By bringing together a curated selection of artworks and archival content on loan from Massillon Museum, The Ziegler Collection, The Scott Phillps Collection and the personal archives of Bill Daniel and buZ Blurr, The Origins provides a comprehensive view of the Moniker movement, highlighting its significance as a cultural force and a catalyst for social change.
-This exhibition invites viewers to consider the power of hobo art in fostering a sense of belonging within a community.
+By bringing together a curated selection of artworks and archival content on loan from Massillon Museum, The Ziegler Collection, The Scott Phillps Collection and the personal archives of Bill Daniel and buZ Blurr, The Origins provided a comprehensive view of the Moniker movement, highlighting its significance as a cultural force and a catalyst for social change.
+This exhibition invited viewers to consider the power of hobo art in fostering a sense of belonging within a community.

 COR in SF 2.2mglojii.png